Tag Archives: credit card

 11% Of Male Cyber Monday Shoppers Will Pull Items Out Of Hands Of Others

 Black Friday and Cyber Monday are a cultural phenom.
 One that American and (in the past few years) hard-boiled Canadian consumers look forward to each year.
-They brave the crowds, set out a savings mission plan and shop like a thrifty gladiator entering the battle arena of value.
+We brave the crowds, set out a savings mission plan and shop like a thrifty gladiator entering the battle arena of value.

 WHEN IT COMES TO BLACK FRIDAY/CYBER MONDAY…